 MapNet detects visual landmarks such as lanes and poles.
 It can detect features useful for path perception, as well as localization.

 LaneNet detects and classifies lanes, including the vehicle’s ego-lane, adjacent lanes, and non-adjacent lanes.

-WaitNet detects an intersection and estimates the distance (using the bottom side of the bounding box).
+WaitNet detects an intersection and estimates the distance.

 LightNet classifies traffic lights (color, solid, and arrows) detected by DriveNet.

 SignNet classifies traffic signs detected by DriveNet, for US and EU.

 How to set up

 - Host Development PC

 - DRIVE Software, available through the NVIDIA DRIVE Developer Program for DRIVE AGX